Learning Unified Representations from Heterogeneous Data for Robust Heart Rate Modeling: Method

-To mitigate source heterogeneity and force the model to learn from diverse feature subsets, we design a random feature dropout module that operates on the channel dimension.
-This procedure is applied during training to all input feature matrices, i.e., both the current session's $\mathbf{X}^{(\mathrm{cur})}$ and all historical sessions' $\mathbf{X}^{(i)}$.
+To mitigate source heterogeneity and force the model to learn from diverse feature subsets, we design a random feature dropout module that operates on the feature dimension.
+This is applied during training to all input features, i.e., both the current session's $\mathbf{X}^{(\mathrm{cur})}$ and all historical $\mathbf{X}^{(i)}$.